Michael Cabonargi

 Michael M. Cabonargi (born January 29, 1971) is an American politician and lawyer who formerly served as a commissioner of the Cook County Board of Review from the 2nd district from 2011 until 2022.
-Since 2019, he has also served as a vice-chair of the Democratic Party of Illinois.
+From 2019 until 2023, he also served as a vice-chair of the Democratic Party of Illinois.
+In 2023, he was appointed regional director of the Department of Health and Human Services.

 In his early career, Cabonargi worked on the staffs of Illinois U.S. senators Paul Simon and Dick Durbin.
 He then worked as a law clerk to U.S. District Court judge William J. Hibbler.
 Thereafter, he entered the private sector, working as a lawyer concentrating in complex commercial and regulatory litigation.

 From 2005, until being appointed to serve on the Cook County Board of Review in 2011, Cabonargi worked as senior attorney and prosecutor at the U.S. Securities and Exchange Commission.